-JenKem Technology provides high quality activated Y-shaped branched polyethylene glycol derivatives (PEGs) with high purity and low polydispersity.
+JenKem Technology provides high quality activated Y-shaped PEG derivatives with high purity and low polydispersity for PEGylation.

-JenKem Technology provides Y-shape branched PEG derivatives for amine pegylation (Y-NHS-40K, Y-COOH-40K), thiol pegylation (Y-MAL-40K), and N-terminal PEGylation (Y-AALD-40K and Y-PALD-40K), click chemistry (Y-ALKYNE-40K) and other applications (Y-NH2-40K or Y-FITC-40K).
-JenKem’s Y-shape PEG derivatives are chemically purified during synthesis and are essentially free of activated bifunctional PEG side products.
+JenKem Technology provides Y-shape branched PEG derivatives for amine pegylation (Y-NHS-40K, Y-COOH-40K), thiol pegylation (Y-MAL-40K), N-terminal PEGylation (Y-AALD-40K and Y-PALD-40K), C-terminal PEGylation (Y-NH2-40K), click chemistry (Y-ALKYNE-40K), and other applications (such as Y-FITC-40K).
+Y-shape PEG derivatives are chemically purified during synthesis and are essentially free of activated bifunctional PEG side products.

 |PEG PRODUCT||SUBSTITUTION||REACTIVITY DETAILS|